SIM vs. eSIM:

 Can I replace all my current SIMs with eSIM right now?

-You could, eSIMs are perfect for specific cases that need the ability to remotely manage the network operator profile such as for connected cars that may be resold in different regions, or thousands of water meters that, without remote provisioning, a technician would have to manually swap SIMs on.
+You could, eSIMs are perfect for specific cases that need the ability to remotely manage the network operator profile such as for connected cars that may be resold in different regions, or thousands of water meters that, without remote provisioning, a technician would have to swap SIMs manually.
 Eventually, eSIM and remote provisioning will be the standard for IoT/M2M deployments.

 How is eSIM and IoT/M2M connected?

 eSIM is already changing the game for IoT/M2M rapidly in two main areas.
 The first is the ability to harness local data rates no matter where your devices end up.
 The second area is the ability to manage the operator profiles for devices that are in hard to access areas or devices that are environmentally sealed.
-For these devices, the ability to remotely swap the network operator profile is paramount since it is often times impossible or extremely expensive to physically access the SIM card itself.
+For these devices, the ability to remotely swap the network operator profile is paramount since it is often impossible or costly to physically access the SIM card itself.

 Is eSIM still really necessary for M2M?

 We think it is!
 As the M2M industry grows and more and more devices are connected, there will be an exponential amount of SIM cards built into nearly every kind of device you can think of.
 Now imagine having to physically remove a SIM from those devices to manage the connectivity provider changes.
-Well, with eSIM that becomes a thing of the past, and as M2M grows then it becomes a critical requirement to manage device connectivity.
+Well, with eSIM that becomes a thing of the past, and as M2M grows, then it becomes a critical requirement to manage device connectivity.

 How is Consumer eSIM different than IoT or M2M